 Global Fashion Group, an international network of fashion websites including lamoda in Russia, The Iconic in Australia and Zalora in Southeast Asia, has a significant presence in Latin America with Dafiti, Kanui and Tricae.

-Dafiti is the largest of these, with a total of 30.4 million monthly visits from Latin America, spread across Brazil (57%), Argentina (17%), Colombia (17%) and Chile (9%).
+Dafiti is the largest of these, with a total of 28.5 million monthly visits from Latin America, spread across Brazil (71%), Argentina (10%), Chile (10%) and Colombia (8%).
 Dafiti sells a full range of fashion, sports and home products.
 Kanui is focused on sports and outdoors, and Tricae sells children’s fashion.
-These two are exclusively Brazilian and each have around 2.5 million visits per month.
+These two are exclusively Brazilian.
+Kanui has 3.1 million visits per month and Tricae has 2.3 million.
 Each of these three sites has its own marketplace application process, which is only open to Brazilian companies.

-Linio is the only website on this list (other than Mercado Libre) that is a pure-play marketplace and not a retailer in its own right.
-Linio has a total of 15 million visits per month from Colombia (30%), Chile (23%), Mexico (20%), Peru (19%) and Argentina (6%).
+Linio is a pure-play marketplace and not a retailer in its own right.
+Linio has a total of 13.4 million visits per month from Peru (34%), Chile (23%), Colombia (22%) and Mexico (18%).
 As an exclusively Spanish-language site, it has no presence in Brazil.
 Linio does not sell any products through its website in Argentina, linking to sister company Falabella instead.

 Linio provides an English-language seller interface and English-speaking seller support team, and encourages international sellers to sell on its marketplace.
 It provides content creation and translation services and all marketing and customer communication is handled centrally.

 Privalia is a fashion retailer and marketplace with the unusual distinction of selling in southern Europe and Latin America.
-It has six million visits per month, 32% of which are from Italy, 28% from Brazil, 27% from Spain and 12% from Mexico.
+It has 7.9 million visits per month, 34% of which are from Brazil, 27% from Italy, 22% from Spain and 16% from Mexico.
 It has a flash sale model and is owned by French online retailer Veepee.

 About the data